PLEASE NOTE DATE OF SERVICE HAS CHANGED TO AUGUST 7, 2020.

 Besides her parents and husbands, Margaret was predeceased by her step-son, David and Cynthia Engman, sister, Louise and her husbands, Reginald Noyes and Charlie Hitchcock, daughter-in-law, Mary Ellen (Armstrong) Hunter, son-in-law, Newell V Somers, and sister-in-law, Evelyn (Hunter) and husband Lawrence Munkittrick.
 She joined those she loved in Heaven on January 1, 2020.

-Memorial Services will be held at 2:00pm, Friday, May 15, 2020 at the East Burke Congregational Church.
+Graveside Services will be held at 2:00pm, Friday, August 7, 2020 at the Lyndon Center Cemetery .
 In lieu of flowers, donations may be made to a remembrance fund the family is forming.
 Details will be available by her service in May.

 Margaret lived a life of love.
 We count our blessings that she lived to be 101.

 Memories and condolences may be shared with the family at www.guibordfh.com